 - Irregular Shape Cutting

-- If you have a strange shaped hot tub (ie not a square, rectangle, circle, hexagon or octagon) don't worry, we can still make you a new cover, but we will need you to supply a template that we can use to cut it and we will charge you a bit extra for doing this.
+- If you have a strange shaped hot tub (ie not a square, rectangle, circle, hexagon or octagon) don't worry, we can still make you a new cover, but we will need you to supply a template that we can use to cut the shape from.
+There will be an extra charge you a extra for doing this.

 HOT TUB COVER MEASURING TIPS

-When measuring the spa for a new spa cover, there is one important thing to remember
+When measuring for a new hot tub cover, there is one important thing to remember

 IT HAS TO BE BIG ENOUGH TO FIT!

 A bit too big is much better than too small

 Make sure the measurements are big enough.
 It is okay for the cover to be a bit big.
 It still does it's job.
 However, a cover that is too small will never insulate properly.

 Don't forget that, even though your hot tub might look square, it might not actually be square, so always measure both the length and width to confirm that they are either the same or different.
 Always err on the side of adding surface area to the cover and don't skimp on the measurements.

 You can specify if the hinge is at the centre of the longest side or the shortest side when you order

 Hot tub covers can fit in one of two ways.
 The most popular is a cover that fits only over the acrylic shell (in most hot tubs, the acrylic shell comes out further than the wood or plastic skirt) and in this case, you should measure either the dimensions of your current cover, or, if that is missing or doesn't fit well, from the outside edge of the hot tub shell.